-The alt text is added to an image so there will be a descriptive text when the image for whatever reason can’t be displayed to the visitor.
+The alt text (or alt tags) is added to an image so there will be a descriptive text when the image for whatever reason can’t be displayed to the visitor.
 I can’t put it any better than Wikipedia: “In situations where the image is not available to the reader, perhaps because they have turned off images in their web browser or are using a screen reader due to a visual impairment, the alternative text ensures that no information or functionality is lost.”
 Be sure to add alt texts.
-Make sure the alt text includes your SEO keyword and relates to / describes the image.
+Make sure the alt text includes the SEO keyword for that page and relates to / describes the image.

 When hovering an image, IE shows the alt text as a ‘tooltip’.
-Chrome show the title text, like it was intended.
+Chrome shows the title text like it was intended.
 Title text for images is similar and a lot of people that use these simply copy the alt text.
 More and more people simply leave these out.
 What is it for?
 “The title attribute can be very useful, but it is not a safe way of providing crucial information.
-Instead it offers a good way to provide non-essential information, for example the mood of the image, or what it means in context.” it’s nice to have information indeed, and isn’t taken in account for image SEO.
+Instead, it offers a good way to provide non-essential information, for example, the mood of the image, or what it means in context.” it’s nice to have information indeed, and isn’t taken into account for image SEO.

 I mentioned using the image for social sharing.
 If you add the right image tag to your